 Christophe Ballif graduated as a physicist from the EPFL in 1994, where he also obtained in 1998 his Phd degree working on novel PV materials.
 He accomplished his postdoctoral research at NREL (Golden, US) on compound semiconductor solar cells (CIGS and CdTe).
 He worked then at the Fraunhofer ISE (Ge) on crystalline silicon photovoltaics (monocrystalline and multi-crystalline) until 2003 and then at the EMPA in Thun (CH) before becoming full professor at the University of Neuchâtel IMT in 2004, taking over the chair of Prof. A. Shah.

-Since 2013, C.Ballif is also the director of the new CSEM PV-Center, also located in Neuchâtel.
-The CSEM PV-Center is focussing more on industrialisation and technology transfer in the field of solar energy, including solar electricity management and storage.
-At the core of the CSEM PV-center activities lies several "pilot lines" for various kinds of solar cells manufacturing, with a focus coating technologies, wet chemistry processes for crystalline silicon, metalisation techniques for solar cells, and a platform for developing "ideal packaging solutions and polymers" for PV modules.
-In addition, joined facitilites between CSEM and EPFL of over 800 m2 are available for modules manufacturing, measuring and accelerated aging.
-CSEM PV-center has also full team dedicated to storage and energy systems and operates a joined center with BFH in Biel for research on electrochemical storage.
+Since 2013, C.Ballif is also the director of the CSEM Sustainable Energy Center, also located in Neuchâtel.
+This Center focuses on industrialisation and technology transfer in the field of solar energy, including energy management and storage.
+CSEM operates several "pilot lines" for various kinds of solar cells manufacturing, with advanced coating technologies, wet chemistry processes for crystalline silicon, metalisation techniques for solar cells, perovskite and tandem solar cells, as well as unique platform for developing "ideal packaging solutions and polymers" for PV modules.
+In addition, joined facitilites between CSEM and EPFL of over 800 m2 are available for modules manufacturing, measurement and accelerated aging test.
+CSEM has also full teams dedicated to storage (from front end batteries to advanced BMS systems), and digitalisation of the energy systems.

 Teaching & PhD